 Pfizer Australia is a heavy investor in Australian-based medical research and development (R&D).
 Between 2005 and 2015, Pfizer’s Worldwide Research and Development has funded approximately $90 million in R&D projects in Australia (excluding matching funding and the cost of clinical trials).

-In 2014, Pfizer Australia awarded three Australasian Pediatric Endocrine Care (APEC) Research Grants of $50K each to the best and brightest researchers in pediatric endocrinology.
+In 2016, Pfizer Australia awarded two Australasian Paediatric Endocrine Care (APEC) Research Grants of $50K each to the best of our Australasian junior clinical researchers to enter or continue in the field of Paediatric Endocrinology.
+More information on our Australia Research Grants website: www.pfizergrants.com.au

 Melbourne’s Monash University is the first academic institution outside the United States to join Pfizer’s network of research partners under the Pfizer Centers for Therapeutic Innovation (CTI).